franciscovfonseca/AD-Practical-Scenarios/README.md

 <h3>✅ Scenario Simulation</h3>

-- Engage in practical simulations of diverse scenarios, such as password resets, group membership changes, and account deactivations.
+- Engage in Practical Simulations of Diverse Scenarios such as **Password Resets**, **Group Membership Changes** & **Account Deactivations**.

 <h3>✅ Troubleshooting Scenarios</h3>

-- Develop troubleshooting skills by simulating scenarios where users encounter access issues, and learn to identify and resolve these challenges effectively.
+- Develop Troubleshooting Skills by Simulating Scenarios where Users encounter Access Issues, and learn to **Identify & Resolve these Challenges Effectively**.
 <br>

 <h2>Environments and Technologies Used</h2>